 - Red bok choy - Planting this kitchen staple in early spring will have your garden filled with low-growing, deep purple blades come summer.
 The stalks are semi-translucent with brilliant pale green veins running through the oval-shaped blades.
 Not only will this plant make an eye-catching addition to your garden, but in the kitchen, red bok choy can be used in all your favourite Thai dishes and soups, delicious sautèed, steamed or even eaten raw.

-- Magenta spreen - Not a common vegetable, best planted in early spring, this plant is bound to give your garden height with its average length ranging from 50cm to 2m.
-When growing, this plant starts out an auburn-tinged colour with a pink centre.
+- Magenta Spreen - Not a common vegetable, best planted in early spring, this plant is bound to give your garden height with its average length ranging from 50cm to 2m.
+When growing, this plant starts an auburn-tinged colour with a pink centre.
 As the plant grows, expect frosted green leaves with a red underside.
 Ensure you cook this vegetable before consumption.
-Rich in vitamins C and E, magenta spreen is the perfect substitute for spinach.
+Rich in vitamins C and E, the magenta screen is the perfect substitute for spinach.

-- Capsicum - When such a versatile plant comes in a tricolour variety, why not add all three to your garden?
+- Capsicum - Why not add all three to your garden when such a versatile plant comes in a tricolour variety?
 Boasting red, yellow and green fruits, the capsicum is best planted when the soil remains at a consistent temperature of 20 degrees.
 As the fruits begin to flower, this is the time when capsicums need the most attention.
 Ensure your plants are saturated with plenty of water.
 Looking after your capsicums now will ensure that, when the cooler months arrive after the fruits are long gone, your capsicum plant will return stronger, healthier and won’t need nearly as much attention for its second round of fruiting.
 Eat capsicums raw, roasted, stir-fried or grilled.
 Versatile capsicums add colour and crunch to any dish.